Zoho's breadth is genuinely impressive

 If your business already uses Zoho: Zoho does not include dedicated subscription tracking or SaaS management.
 Zoho Books handles accounting and expense categorization.
 Zoho CRM handles customer relationships.
 Neither sends renewal reminders for the tools your business pays for, tracks subscription health scores, or stores cancellation links per vendor.

-For best subscription tracker for small business: if you use Zoho Books for accounting, you still need a separate subscription tracker for the proactive side - renewal alerts before charges hit, seat tracking, and per-tool ownership that accounting software doesn't provide.
+For best subscription tracker for small and medium business: if you use Zoho Books for accounting, you still need a separate subscription tracker for the proactive side - renewal alerts before charges hit, seat tracking, and per-tool ownership that accounting software doesn't provide.
 CostLoop works alongside Zoho rather than replacing any part of it.

 Does Zoho include subscription management?